 Next, the user must authenticate using Touch ID, Face ID, or their passcode before payment information is transmitted.
 When Apple Watch is unlocked, double-clicking the side button activates the default card for payment.
 No payment information is sent without user authentication.

-Once the user authenticates, the Device Account Number and a transaction-specific dynamic security code are used when processing the payment.
+After the user authenticates, the Device Account Number and a transactionspecific dynamic security code are used when processing the payment.
 Neither Apple nor a user's device sends the full actual credit or debit card numbers to merchants.
 Apple may receive anonymous transaction information such as the approximate time and location of the transaction, which helps improve Apple Pay and other Apple products and services.

-Paying with Apple Pay within apps
+Paying with credit and debit cards within apps

-Apple Pay can also be used to make payments within iOS apps and Apple Watch apps as of watchOS 3.
+Apple Pay can also be used to make payments within iOS apps and Apple Watch apps.
 When users pay within apps using Apple Pay, Apple receives encrypted transaction information and re-encrypts it with a developer-specific key before it's sent to the developer or merchant.
 Apple Pay retains anonymous transaction information such as approximate purchase amount.
-This information can't be tied back to the user and never includes what the user is buying.
+This information can't be tied to the user and never includes what the user is buying.